AlexIII/faovo-app/README.md

 - ✔️ Windows Google Chrome
 - ✔️ Windows Edge
 - ✔️✖ Android Chrome
-  - You will need to activate experimental features, navigate to `chrome://flags/#enable-experimental-web-platform-features`.
+  - You will need to activate experimental features, for this navigate to `chrome://flags/#enable-experimental-web-platform-features`.
   The Bluetooth may not connect on the first try.
-- ❓ Opera Android - theoretically supported, not tested
+- ❓ Android Opera - theoretically supported, not tested
 - ❓ Samsung Internet - theoretically supported, not tested

 ## Reason